 TNG retains standard first publication rights; all rights immediately revert to the writer upon publication.
 Writers must be at least eighteen years of age to enter.
 Please note that we do not presently accept unsolicited submissions--we are considering contest entries only at this time.

-MORE ABOUT TNG VOL VI JUDGES:
+MORE ABOUT TNG VOL IX JUDGES: